r83575/final_project/README.md

 # final_project
-This project manage by Sary and ruti
+This project manage by Sary and Ruti